Skip to main content

 Audience locking is the primary defense against token replay.
 When the parent agent in a chain exchanges its token, it specifies a target resource indicator, and ThunderID binds the new token to that target.
 If the child agent tries to use the token against a different service, the service rejects it.

-- Bind tokens to a specific audience via the
+• Binds issued tokens to a specific audience through the aud claim or resource indicator.

 Scope Granularity